A Kalitta Air B-747 at John F. Kennedy International Airport.

-“Our MEC is dedicated to improving safety, advocating for our crewmembers, and working to establish a good working relationship with Kalitta Air,” says MEC chair Capt.
-Scott Nelson, who was elected with overwhelming support in Kalitta’s first ALPA election following certification.
-“We believe we are on solid footing with ALPA.
-With their help, our future looks bright.”
+“Our Master Executive Council [MEC] is dedicated to improving safety, advocating for our crewmembers, and establishing an even stronger relationship with Kalitta Air,” said Capt.
+Scott Nelson, the pilots’ MEC chair, who was elected with overwhelming support during the pilot group’s first ALPA election following certification.
+“We believe we’re on solid footing with ALPA.
+With the Association’s vast resources and expert staff, our future looks bright.”

 Kalitta Air began service in November 2000.
 With customers ranging from DHL to Asiana Airlines to the U.S. military, Kalitta Air provides scheduled or on-demand charter service for customers in the United States and around the world.
-Currently, the global cargo carrier operates an all-freighter fleet of 27 Boeing 747-400 aircraft internationally and five Boeing 767-300 aircraft domestically for DHL.
-Kalitta Air has purchased a Boeing 777, which is scheduled to begin service by July 2019.
+The global cargo carrier currently operates an all-freighter fleet of 27 B-747-400s internationally and five B-767-300s domestically for DHL.
+Kalitta Air has purchased a B-777, which is scheduled to begin service by July 2019.